Natural Gas System

 Even though the gas system is almost certainly leakier than previously thought, generating electricity by burning gas rather than coal still reduces the total greenhouse effect over 100 years, the new analysis shows.
 Not only does burning coal release an enormous amount of carbon dioxide, mining it releases methane.

-Perhaps surprisingly though, the analysis finds that powering trucks and buses with natural gas instead of diesel fuel probably makes the globe warmer, because diesel engines are relatively clean.
+Perhaps surprisingly though, the analysis finds that powering trucks and buses with natural gas instead of fuel probably makes the globe warmer, because diesel engines are relatively clean.
 For natural gas to beat diesel, the gas industry would have to be less leaky than the EPA’s current estimate, which the new analysis also finds quite improbable.

 “Fueling trucks and buses with natural gas may help local air quality and reduce oil imports, but it is not likely to reduce greenhouse gas emissions.
 Even running passenger cars on natural gas instead of gasoline is probably on the borderline in terms of climate,” Brandt said.